 The segmentation feature enables you to tag and add custom attributes to customer records in ChartMogul through the user interface or via the Enrichment API; using these tags you can create segments and explore your data in more detail than ever.
-With Segmentation you can also create complex filters using out of the box attributes added to customers using ChartMogul and Clearbit data.
+With Segmentation you can also create complex filters using out of the box attributes added to customers using ChartMogul data.

 Using Segmentation has many use cases such as allowing your marketing team to know exactly which campaigns generate the most revenue, to help your sales managers identify top performers and understand what industry segments have the highest customer lifetime value (LTV) to improve targeting, and success teams to understand and prevent churn.

 - Getting started